aff3ct/aff3ct/doc/sphinx/source/installation/installation.rst

 Installation
 ============

-.. important:: If you do not plan to modify the AFF3CT source code and you want
+.. important:: If you do not plan to modify the |AFF3CT| source code and you
-               to use the simulator as is, you can **download one of the lastest AFF3CT builds** from the
+               want to use the simulator/library as is, you can **download one of the latest builds** from the
                `download page of the AFF3CT website <http://aff3ct.github.io/download.html>`_ and skip this section.

-Once AFF3CT has been compiled, it is possible (not mandatory) to install it on your system.
-On Unix-like systems, traditionally, the fresh build is installed in the ``/usr/local`` directory.
+Once |AFF3CT| has been compiled, it is possible (not mandatory) to install it on your system.
+On Unix-like systems, traditionally, the fresh build is installed in the ``/usr/local`` directory (this is the CMake default installation path).
 This location can be changed by setting the ``CMAKE_INSTALL_PREFIX`` built-in variable with an other path.
-For instance, to install AFF3CT in the current build:
+For instance, to install |AFF3CT| in the current
+build:

 .. code-block:: bash

    cmake .. -DCMAKE_INSTALL_PREFIX="install"

-This command do not install AFF3CT.
+This command do not install |AFF3CT|.
 It only prepares the project to be installed in the selected location.

 Makefile Project
 ----------------

-To install AFF3CT, call the `install` target on the current Makefile:
+To install |AFF3CT|, call the `install` target on the current Makefile:

 .. code-block:: bash